uddugteam/offchain-ipfs-manual/src/template-pallet.md

 ## The runtime configuration trait

-The `system::Trait` trait (not to be confused with the Rust `trait` keyword), allows you to define which capabilities from the runtime you want to include, and how you want to use them.
-You can also "tightly couple" your pallet to other pallets by adding their `Trait`s to your pallet's inherited trait list.
+The `system::Config` trait allows you to define which capabilities from the runtime you want to include, and how you want to use them.
+You can also "tightly couple" your pallet to other pallets by adding their `Config`s to your pallet's inherited trait list.

 Here, however, we keep things simple by: